 The thing is I discovered The Everywhereist today.
 It happened around 3 pm and I couldn’t bring myself to get any work done afterwards.
 I kept reading and reading until my eyes hurt.
 Until I started feeling a little bit like a stalker.

 Before I stumbled upon The Everywhereist I was reading about the importance of finding you own voice.
-And before that about SEO optimization and social media promotion.
+And before that about SEO optimization, travel photography, and social media promotion.
 By the end of the day, not surprisingly, “Everything was in confusion in the Oblonskys’ house”.
 That’s how I would lay out the problem in my native Russian, using the words of Tolstoy (yea, that’s what we do in Russia: throw in a quote by Tolstoy here and there).

 There are way too many things to juggle around when blogging: post-writing, pic-editing, site-optimizing, link-building, Facebook-updating, sane-staying.
 Between all of those things the most intimidating for me is finding my voice.
 Because you can learn SEO and social media strategies.
 But where the hell do you look for a voice?
 Why is it hiding anyways?